Codeception/codeception.github.com/_posts/2012-05-08-composer-release.markdown

 If you are new to composer but you are troubled with PEAR, the [installation guide](http://codeception.com/install) is updated for you.

-Except this sugnificant (but simple change) this release is all about bugfixing.
+Except this significant (but simple change) this release is all about bugfixing.

 With the help of GitHub users [ilex](https://github.com/ilex) and [nike-17](https://github.com/nike-17) Kohana module was improved.
 Do you want to have a module for other frameworks?
 Maybe Yii, Fuel, CodeIgniter or Zend Framework 2?
 It's really simple.
 You just need to write a proper _connector_ and you can go with performing functional tests inside your application.
 Check the [Modules](http://codeception.com/docs/03-Modules) section of documentation.